Stores and Warehouses

 All of our warehouses’ main refrigeration systems, including our warehouse in California, use ammonia, a natural refrigerant with a Global Warming Potential (GWP) of zero.
 Since 2015 we have been an industry-leading partner of GreenChill, a voluntary partnership with the Environmental Protection Agency.
 As a partner we set ambitious emission-reduction goals, report emissions annually, work to improve our existing and future store refrigeration and HVAC equipment, all while working closely with our equipment suppliers.
 Over 100 ALDI stores have received GreenChill Platinum Certifications, the highest certification level, and the number of certified stores will continue to grow.

-In 2017, our solar production prevented the release of CO2 emissions equal to those created by an average car driving across the United States 8,585 times, or 10.3 million pounds of coal being burned.
-Our use of clean, solar energy grew to include rooftop solar systems on four distribution centers and 41 stores.
-We’ve also expanded solar projects across ten states.
+ALDI cares about advancing efficiency and reducing environmental impact among its facilities natonwide.
+In 2018 alone, our solar production prevented the release of CO2 emissons equal to those created by an average car driving across the United States 12,427 times, or 15.6 million pounds of coal being burned.
+Our use of clean, solar energy grew to include rooftop solar systems on nine distribution centers and 99 stores.
+We've also expanded solar projects across thirteen states.

 At our California regional headquarters and warehouse, 8,208 solar panels were installed.
 The system powers approximately 70 percent of the warehouse’s utilities.
 All of our stores within California with viable roofs will have solar panels.